 - At its most primitive, there was the "teletype", which predated electronic computers.
 They were essentially a printer and keyboard, either wired directly to the computer, or hooked up to a telephone line, which was connected to the computer via early modemnote .
 Because of early inefficiency related to doing everything one character at a time for multiple users at the same time, this was frequently optimized so that one 80 character line was sent or received at a time from quite early on.
 (If you're wondering "what were they made for, if they predated computers?": They were originally a method of automating the telegraph.)

-- Two steps beyond the teletype was the "terminal", which was essentially just a screen full of text characters that the programmer could alter on demand (which "only" took about 2000 bytes of RAM for a typical 80 by 25 terminal; and you could very easily go below even that if you used less than 8 bits for a single character of text, which was very common at the time); if you've ever played the original Rogue, that and what's now called "ASCII Art" were about the maximum level of sophistication of graphics for terminals.
+- Two steps beyond the teletype was the "terminal", which was essentially just a screen full of text characters that the programmer could alter on demand (which "only" took about 2000 bytes of RAM for a typical 80 by 25 terminalnote ; and you could very easily go below even that if you used less than 8 bits for a single character of text, or had a smaller screen than 80x25, both of which were very common at the time); if you've ever played the original Rogue, that and what's now called "ASCII Art" were about the maximum level of sophistication of graphics for terminals.

 - One step beyond that were terminals that could download fonts, and thus display very primitive non-ASCII graphics.
 And from here, we head into the first "sprite" machines, below.